revilowaldow/BITC/Sessions/2026/03 22 - Session 62.md

 Aru takes Revant to Thodunn
-Thodunn inspects with deepest lore and sees it being weilded by an orc Many blows fail to fell the weil
+Thodunn inspects with deepest lore and sees it being weilded by an orc Many blows fail to fell the weilder and the vision ends with many people fleeing before the weilder Armoured foes, not villagers

+Aru decides to attune in the accomodation courtyard